ricardolmsilva/be-the-hero/README.md

 <br>

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the file [LICENSE](LICENSE.md) for more details.

 <br>